rworkflow/RcwlPipelines/README.md

 # RcwlPipelines

 The RcwlPipelines package manages a collection of Bioinformatics tools and pipeline recipes based on Rcwl.
+The pre-built and pre-tested tools and pipelines are highly modularized with easy customization to meet different bioinformatics data analysis needs.

 ## Installation